MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 ## Search and investigate

-In the navigation, under **Risk decisioning**, select **Risk support**.
-Then search for transactions to get detailed information and see the reasons behind the risk decisions that Dynamics 365 Fraud Protection has made.
+In the navigation, under **Purchase protection**, select **Support**.
+Then search for transactions to get detailed information.

-Here are the available search methods:
+These are the available search methods:

 - **User email address**
 - **Purchase ID** – The unique ID of a purchase that is sent to Dynamics 365 Fraud Protection for risk evaluation